pratyaa/Chat_App/README.md

-# Chat_App
+# Chat App
-A chat application where user can create rooms and chat with friends
+A chat application where you can choose a room based on your favourite T.V. series, and you will be randomly assigned a charater from that series.
+Now can chat with your friends in role play,and have fun.